cathuan/Readings/PythonModules/SocketServer.md

 which usses datagrams, i.e. discrete packets of information that may arrive out of order or be lost while in transit.

+### TCP and UDP

+I'm not the expert, but I want to understand certain difference of TCP and UDP.

+- TCP is reliable, order maintained, slow, and hard to improve.
+- UDP is fast, time critical, and requires less internet bandwidth.

+That's why in an exchange
+- Market Data is sent through UDP, with A/B feeder to avoid missing packets (and packet id and request for packet id in case market data missing), because people want to see MD as soon as possible.
+- Order sending is TCP, because it must be reliable, and usually less messages will be sent comparing to MD.
+People don't want order add to be missing, and strongly want to avoid mod/del message missing.
+Response is another way to guarantee this will not happen.

+It's just trade off.

 ### `UnixStreamServer` and `UnixDatagramServer`

 These two more infrequently used classes are similar to `TCPServer` and `UDPServer`, instead they are using UNIX domain sockets, which are not available for Non-Unix platform.